emory-libraries/blacklight-catalog/README.md

 1. Hit the green forward arrow to start the tests running.
 1. View the immediate results in "View Results Tree" (green with a checkmark for successes, red with an x for failures).
 1. If the test suite is ran more than once, results will build in "Aggregate Graph".

+## Profiling and Flamegraphs

+In development mode, this app uses gems `rack-mini-profiler` and `stackprof` for profiling and generating flamegraphs.
+To generate a flamegraph, add `?pp=flamegraph` to any page you visit locally, e.g. `http://localhost:3000/?pp=flamegraph` will generate a flamegraph for the home page.